frees-io/freestyle/docs/src/main/tut/docs/README.md

 You may want to consider using Freestyle if among your concerns are:

-- Decoupling program declaration from runtime interpretation
+- Decoupling program declaration from runtime interpretation.
 - Automatic composition of dispair monadic/applicative style actions originating from independent ADTs.
-- Automatic onion style architectures through composable modules without the complexity of manually aligning Coproducts and interpreters.
+- Automatic onion-style architectures through composable modules without the complexity of manually aligning Coproducts and interpreters.
 - Boilerplate-free application and libraries.

 Freestyle includes ready to go Algebras and Integrations for the most common application concerns: